 “Lord of the Flies” looks set to become the latest film to feature an all-girl cast, with some critics stunned by the radical makeover plans.
-William Golding’s classic 1954 story was fundamentally built around a group of young boys stranded on an uninhabited island, their struggles to survive without adult supervision and guidance, and their descent into savagery.
+William Golding’s classic 1954 story was fundamentally built around a group of Young Boys stranded on an uninhabited island, their struggles to survive without adult supervision and guidance, and their descent into savagery.
 Yet Scott McGehee and David Siegel’s ambitious future remake will continue Hollywood’s recent trend to feature women in the leading roles, according to “Deadline” the Hollywood news site.

 Echoes of 'Ghostbusters' reboot